flipacholas/Architecture-of-consoles/articles/dreamcast.md

 ### No UMA but...

 While this system is not designed around the strict Unified Memory Architecture like a [well-known competitor]({{< ref "nintendo-64#simplified-memory-access">}}), it does **delegate I/O access to the GPU**.
-That means that if the CPU has to fetch anything that's beyond its dedicated RAM or a serial interface (which is also connected too), it will have to request the GPU and wait if necessary.
+That means that if the CPU has to fetch anything that's beyond its dedicated RAM or a serial interface (which is also connected), it will have to request the GPU and wait if necessary.

 ### Special queries